 In animation and comics, animal characters develop and age like humans.
-In reality, they tend to have much different lifespans ranging, from mere weeks to centuries longer than any human could hope to live.
+In reality, they tend to have much different lifespans, ranging from mere weeks to centuries longer than any human could hope to live.
 In addition, they usually develop quite differently and sometimes have life stages that are completely alien to humans.
+For example, frogs and toads have tadpole, froglet, and adult stages, butterflies and moths have larval (caterpillar), pupal, and adult stages.
+Crickets and grasshoppers have nymph and adult life stages, which are less drastic.

 This trope takes on four different forms, human-like lifespan and longevity, human-like aging process, human-like developmental process, and human-like baby animal body proportions.